tinacms/tina.io/content/blog/upgrade-notice-improved-github-security.md

 You can generate a key by running `openssl rand -base64 32` in your terminal, using the output as your _Signing Key_.

+The key should be stored in an environment variable; don't forget to add it to your hosted environment configurations.

 `createAuthHandler`, `apiProxy`, and `previewHandler` now  **require** the _Signing Key_ to be passed as a parameter.

 ### **Required Changes:**